A seasonal newsletter tip! Don't be wary ...

 A top newsletter tip

 First of all – the background.
-When it comes to putting together your newsletters, what are your priorities?
+When it comes to putting together your newsletter content, what are your priorities?
 Let’s be difficult and work backwards.

 4. Your ultimate aim is presumably to get the reader to act on your Newsletter.

 3. They won’t do that if they haven’t read it.

 2. They won’t read it if they haven’t first opened it and (yes, you guessed it)

 1. They won’t open it if the Subject Line is no good.

 So – your very first task in composing your Newsletter is to come up with a Subject Line which is utterly irresistible!